 Having a financial total in mind will help inform the rest of your decisions and keep expectations in line.
 If you have more money to spend, you could consider hosting an intimate group at a sit-down restaurant or splurging on catering services that include servers and bartenders.
 If your budget is tight, everyone will still have a blast toasting the happy couple in a backyard or living room over burgers and beers.

 Your next step is to create an engagement party guest list.
 Have the couple give you a list of people they’d like to invite—or, if you’re hosting your own party, sit down with your fiancé(e) and make this list together.
-Include names, emails, phone numbers, and mailing addresses for all guests.
+Include names, emails, phone numbers, and mailing addresses for all guests, as this will make sending out engagement party invitations much easier.

 Remember that everyone invited to the engagement party should also be invited to the wedding.
 If you’re not yet sure who will make the cut for your wedding guest list, err on the side of safety and invite only those people you’re absolutely sure will receive a wedding invitation, such as: